 What are we looking for in an applicant?

-Reviewers are looking to get to know you as an application.
+Reviewers are looking to get to know you as an applicant.
 An ideal honors student will show us their curiosity, passion, motivation, and drive.
 We look not only for your past accomplishments, but your future potential when joining the Honors College.
 Outstanding applicants to the Honors College are curious, take risks, display self-motivation and reflection throughout their application.
-We take a holistic approach to reviewing applications, so there is no GPA which will guarantee you admission to the Honors College, but there is also no GPA which will count you out.
+We take a holistic approach to reviewing applications.

 Accepted students typically have: